mattwaite/sportsdatabook/_book/16-stepcharts.md

 bigdiff <- difflogs %>% filter(Conference == "Big Ten")
 ```

 The step chart is it's own geom, so we can employ it just like we have the others.
-It works almost exactly the same as a line chart, but it just has to use the cumulative sum instead of a regular value.
+It works almost exactly the same as a line chart, but it uses the cumulative sum instead of a regular value and, as the name implies, creates a step like shape to the line instead of a curve.

 ```r